We hope your family, your friends and you are all well and in good health.

-Protective wear such as protective gloves (and face masks as required) are issued to housekeeping and reception staff.
+Protective wear such as face masks, disposible protective gloves and aprons are issued to housekeeping and reception staff.

 Avoiding close contact with anyone who is coughing, sneezing and feverish.
 Anyone showing symptoms of respiratory illness to alert reception and contact the NICD hotline; 0800 029 999 or the provisional hotline 021 928 4102.

-Cleaning: Our staff will clean your property every 3-4 days, except Sundays or public holidays.
+Cleaning: Our staff will clean your property every 3-4 days weekdays, except weekends or public holidays.
 When cleaning, we do ask that you keep all personal affects stored in cupboards and drawers provided.
-Please do not leave personal items lying around on floors, beds or tables and counter tops.
+Please do not leave personal items lying around on floors, beds or tables and counter tops; pack away personal toiletries.
 When our housekeeping team is cleaning we politely ask you to either vacant the property or leave the floor or rooms/outdoor areas they are working in.

 Due to the additional time taken in cleaning no late check-outs will be allowed (check-out by 10am) and no early check-ins before 2pm.